Winter Landscaping Tips: Preparing Your Garden for Cold Weather

 Protect Delicate Plants with Covers

 Some plants, especially tender perennials and vegetables, may need a little extra help to survive the winter.
 Using plant covers or cold frames can protect these delicate plants from freezing temperatures.
 Frost cloths, burlap, or specially designed garden covers can shield plants from the harsh winter elements, allowing them to stay warmer and more protected from frost.
+When covering plants, make sure to leave enough space for air circulation, as stagnant air can lead to mold or mildew growth.
+Also, remove covers on sunny winter days to prevent heat buildup that can stress your plants.

 -